French cocktail stick sets – designed to pique your interest

 The more expensive pieces used distinctive woods – macassar ebony, Brazilian rosewood or maple.

-When thither weren’t available, makers sometimes cheated using plain wood, decorated to look like macassar.
+When these weren’t available, makers sometimes cheated using plain wood, decorated to look like macassar.
 These pieces tend to make up in style what they lack in quality.